Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 The `Atlas Open-Shell Preset.xml` file is a pre-made preset which we recommend using for Open-Shell, but you can still change the suggested settings to your liking.

-## Troubleshooting
+~~## Troubleshooting~~

-Troubleshooting is a built-in feature on Windows which is used to help you troubleshoot issues with your computer.
+~~Troubleshooting is a built-in feature on Windows which is used to help you troubleshoot issues with your computer.
 On Atlas we have disabled it by default to avoid any tweaks being reset.
-To enable it just run the `Enable Troubleshooting.cmd` file in the `Troubleshooting` folder.
+To enable it just run the `Enable Troubleshooting.cmd` file in the `Troubleshooting` folder.~~

-## UAC
+~~## UAC~~

-UAC (User Account Control) is a feature in Windows that helps control what changes software can make to your computer.
-This helps protect against applications malfunctioning and doing harmful changes to your computer.
+~~UAC (User Account Control) is a feature in Windows that helps control what changes software can make to your computer.
+This helps protect against applications malfunctioning and doing harmful changes to your computer.~~

-Please note that most well-made malware will be able to bypass UAC easily, and that the only true way to protect yourself against UAC bypasses is to turn UAC up to the maximum level.
+~~Please note that most well-made malware will be able to bypass UAC easily, and that the only true way to protect yourself against UAC bypasses is to turn UAC up to the maximum level.~~

-When UAC is disabled, everything will be run as Administrator.
+~~When UAC is disabled, everything will be run as Administrator.
 On the current version of Atlas, it is enabled it by default.
-To disable it, run the `Disable UAC.cmd` file in the `UAC Folder`.
+To disable it, run the `Disable UAC.cmd` file in the `UAC Folder`.~~

+## System Restore

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

+## Visual Effects

+Windows enables various Visual Effects by default.
+These include animated menus and tooltips, and animations while minimizing and maximizing, all of these enhance the appearance of Windows but can reduce performance.

+On Atlas, visual effects are disabled by default.
+To restore these effects, run the `Default Windows Visual Effects.cmd` file in the `Visual Effects` folder.

 ## VPN